kimiakhs/muscle-activation-opensim-semg/README.md

 3. Open the static optimization tool window.
 4. Load the inverse dynamics results.
 5. On the Actuators & External Loads tab, in External Loads space add the corresponding .xml file.
-6. And in Actuators space add the .xml file corresponding to the reserved actuators.
+6. And in Actuators space add the .xml file corresponding to the reserved actuator.
 7. Save the results in the desired Directory.
 8. Run the static optimization.
 9. Open Plotting tool and plot activations.

 # sEMG
 1. sEMG data is shared on the sEMG folder on google drive.
-2. data was filtered using this repo: (Link)
+2. Filter the data using this repo: (Link)
 3. Open Plotting.m.
 4. Change the file path on readmatrix function.
 5. Run the script.